canonical/gomaasclient/DEVELOPMENT.md

 ## Development

-To test the provider:
+To test the client:

-1. Ensure you have a MAAS installation running for the provider to connect to.
+1. Ensure you have a MAAS installation running for the client to connect to.
 1. An example development directory is provided in the `examples/clientdemo` directory.
 Copy this to a new directory, or ensure you don't push `env.sh` if you choose to work in the repository.
 1. Add your environment variables to the `env.sh` file.
 If you need to find the MAAS API key, you can run the following command in your MAAS environment:
     ```bash